-- Patients with pre-diabetes or diabetes should consult a registered dietitian (RD) who is knowledgeable about diabetes nutrition.
+- People with prediabetes or diabetes should consult a registered dietitian (RD) who is knowledgeable about diabetes nutrition.
 An experienced dietician can provide valuable advice and help create an individualized diet plan.
 Some RDs are certified diabetes educators.

-- Carbohydrate counting is especially important for people with type 1 diabetes or anyone taking insulin.
-The glycemic index, which measures how quickly a carbohydrate-containing food raises blood sugar levels, may be a helpful addition to carbohydrate counting for some patients.
+- Carbohydrate counting is important for people with type 1 diabetes or anyone taking insulin.
+The glycemic index, which measures how quickly a carbohydrate-containing food raises blood sugar levels, may be a helpful addition to carbohydrate counting for some people.

 InsulinBoth type 1 and type 2 diabetes share one central feature: elevated blood sugar (

 glucose) levels due to a deficiency of or resistance to

 insulin, a hormone produced by the pancreas.
 Insulin is a key regulator of the body's metabolism.
 It normally works in the following way:

 - The main components (macronutrients) of food are fat, protein, and carbohydrates.
 Carbohydrates are primarily what affect blood glucose levels.
 During and immediately after a meal, digestion breaks carbohydrates down into sugar molecules (of which

 - Right after the meal, glucose and amino acids are absorbed directly into the bloodstream, and blood glucose levels rise sharply.
 (Glucose levels after a meal are called